 From the parking lot, the trail immediately descends to Moro Creek, the first of a few creek crossings.
 Moro Creek requires the trickiest rock hopping.
 The rest are quite easy to cross.

 The first mile presents nice views up at Moro Rock, the granite dome that rise out of the canyon 3,000 feet above.
 Farther on, the views north toward Moro Rock are replaced with even better views south across the canyon at the picturesque pinnacles of Castle Rocks.
 On occasion, the trail even offers glimpses farther up the canyon toward the snow capped High Sierra.

 There are a few switchbacks along the dusty trail, but for the most part the track follows the slope of the canyon on a gradual weaving course toward Panther Creek.
 When you start to wonder, “how much farther is this creek,” you will enter a wooded area where the trail traverses of a long steep bluff.
 The canyon dropping drastically to the right is a sign that the dramatic confluence is close ahead.

 The trail descends to a small pool above the falls.
 From there the water pours down a narrow shoot to the powerful river below.
 Relax along the creek or slip into the cool waters for a dip.
 The large granite slabs on both sides of the creek offer views of the falls and the river below.
 On the opposite side of the creek there is a small wilderness campsite with a fire ring and room for a tent or two.
 From here the trail continues, crossing Mehrten Creek and Buck Creek en route to Bearclaw Meadow.
 If are not going farther, the trail back is the same as the trail in (just backwards).

-The hike starts at 3,300 feet and ends at 3,850, with 750 feet of elevation change between the highs and lows in between.
+The hike starts at 3,325 feet and ends at 3,850, with 750 feet of elevation change between the highs and lows in between.
 The trail can be unbearably hot in the summer, but quite pleasant in the winter or spring.